isomerpages/moe-sengkangpri/_quick-links/Parents/Info on Sexuality Education Programme for P5 & P6 Students.md

 **INFORMATION FOR PARENTS**<br>
 8. Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
-This form will be distributed via Parents Gateway(PG) to parents and is also downloadable [click here].
+This form will be distributed via Parents Gateway(PG) to parents and is also downloadable [**CLICK HERE**](/files/Parent%20Resources/2023/Annex%20A-Opt%20out%20GYS.pdf).
 The completed opt-out form is to be submitted by 10/03/2023.

 10. Parents can contact the school at 63840809 0r email skps@moe.edu.sg for discussion or to seek clarification about the school's sexuality education programme.